Alexandre-Carbenay/library/README.md

 Some other folders provide general purpose content:

 - the [doc](./doc) folder hosts the documentation and tooling to generate it, in an architecture-as-code approach.
+- the [docker](./docker) folder contains the global configuration to run the system in a docker environment.
+- the [libs](./libs) folder contains some shared libraries used by the different applications.
 - the [pact](./pact) folder hosts the [Pact](https://docs.pact.io/) artifacts shared between the different applications to implement the Consumer-driven Contract testing pattern, and the tooling to start a [pact broker](https://github.com/pact-foundation/pact_broker) used in the continuous delivery pipeline.